How Do You Use Air Dry Clay? A Beginner’s Guide

 How Do You Make Air Dry Clay Easier To Work With?

-Working with air-dry clay can seem daunting if you’re a newcomer to crafting.
-You’ve probably already heard that it can dry quickly, making it difficult to shape into your desired object.
+Working with air-dry clay can feel a bit intimidating, especially if you’re a newcomer to crafting.
+Air dry clay dries relatively quickly, making it difficult to shape into your desired object.
 So, how do you make it easier to work with?

 You make air-dry clay easier to work with by storing it in an airtight container, using a non-stick work surface, gently softening it, using a rolling pin, and removing imperfections while it’s still soft.
 You should also use acrylic paint and white clay for painted projects.